 Over that time (this entire century!), he’s delivered results in steadily more responsible leadership positions at a variety of homeless agencies.

-Matt lives in Pasadena with his wife, Shirley (a childrenʼs pastor), and his daughter, Adia.
+Matt and his wife, Shirley (a childrenʼs pastor), live in Pasadena with their daughters, Adia and Destiny.

 Board of Directors